hogihung/flex_blogger/README.md

 *See the Gemfile for more information*

+##Revisions
+-March 27, 2016-
+Added capybara-screenshot to assist in the development process when we have a failing test.
+Since this application was created with the new Rails developer in mind, there are two failing tests.
+These failing tests will create a html and png snapshot where the error occurs.

+Updated some gems to newer versions which led to some issues with our model tests that are using shoulda-matchers.
+Resolved by applying the new type: :model tag.

+Configured Capybara to support poltergeist and selenium.

 ##Before you begin
 If you were to dig in and review some of the earlier commits you can see that originally haml was used as the template language.
 As I talked and worked with other newbies I decided to bring things back to the basics.
 All of the views that were formatted using haml were converted to erb.
 While I do use haml at the day job and on other projects, the goal of FlexBlogr was to create a Rails based blog application that is friendly to the new Ruby on Rails developer.